 A limited liability partnership does not have Directors or a Company Secretary, but it must have at least two designated members who stand as the company’s primary representatives in much the same way as Directors.

-The LLP is subject to many of the same rules as a traditional "private company limited by shares", for instance the LLP must report changes to its registered details (including members names and addresses), it must complete an Annual Return and it must file Accounts each year.
+The LLP is subject to many of the same rules as a traditional “private company limited by shares”, for instance the LLP must report changes to its registered details (including members names and addresses), it must complete a Confirmation Statement (formerly Annual Return) and it must file Accounts each year.
 An LLP must have at least 2 Members (Partners).